owl73/westmarch-landol/class/adept/monster_slayer.md

 - what is a weakness
 - what is a special ability
 - what is a tactic it uses
-- how intelegent is it
+- how intelligent is it
 - what is its favorite food

 ### A: Personal Interest